Run the Docker daemon as a non-root user (Rootless mode)

 Known to work on Debian 9 and 10.

-is only supported since Debian 10 and needsmodprobe
+overlay2is only supported since Debian 10 and needsmodprobeconfiguration described above.

 Arch Linux